roscopeco/jasm/docs/cookbook.md

 * If related to reference types, you might need to add a `checkcast` to satisfy the verifier that your type is correct
 * If related to locals, and you have `double` or `long` in the mix, remember that these take up two slots!

+One thing the verifier is quite keen on is that the stack map frames (for recent class format versions) or `MAXLOCALS` and `MAXSTACK` (for older versions) are correct - JASM computes these for you based on the code so you shouldn't need to worry about it too much.

 More info on the verifier can be found here: https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-4.html#jvms-4.10.2.2

 #### Calling methods